davidlavo/davidlavo.github.io/aboutme.md

 subtitle: If you need to ask, you probably don't need to know
 ---

 My name is David Lavo.
-I am an independent developer and hardware engineer in Santa Cruz, CA.
+I am an independent software developer and hardware engineer in Santa Cruz, CA.

 ### my history